ferdjoukh/grimm/README.md

 These are the list of information that are needed:

-1.
+1. meta-model (mandatory)
+2. root Class (mandatory)
+3. OCL file (optional)
+4. Size parameters mode:
+	1. Quick mode: give lower bound and upper bound for classes and an upper bound for unbounded references.
+This is the default mode.
+	2. Config mode: in this case, you need to specify a [configuration file](#configuration-file) that contains more detailed information.
+5. Number of wished solutions (default 1)
+6. Output format: *xmi* models or *dot* graphical object diagrams.
+7. CSP solver (*currently only abscon solver is possible*).

 ### Create a pre-filled Parameter file

-Using grimm, you can create a pre-filled Parameters file:
+You can create a pre-filled Parameters file:

 	`java -jar grimm.jar p your-file.params`